Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1-32: ON, the number of human survivors required to be present for all Mutant Tanks to be effective.
 			"Requires Humans"			"0"

+			// Enable all Mutant Tanks.
+			// Note: This setting determines full availability.
+Even if other spawn settings are enabled while this is disabled, all Mutant Tanks will stay disabled.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from each Mutant Tank's "General" section decide.
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Tank Enabled"				"0"

 			// The model used by all Mutant Tanks.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.